-All normal children are intensely curious, playful, and sociable, beginning at birth or shortly after.
-A fourth drive, which we might call call planfulness—the drive to think about and make plans for the future–emerges and strengthens as children grow older.
+Children, by nature, are intensely curious, playful, and sociable, beginning at birth or shortly after.
+A fourth drive, which we might call call planfulness — the drive to think about and make plans for the future — emerges and strengthens as children grow older.
 It is reasonable to refer to these drives as the educative drives.
 The biological foundations of these drives, encoded in DNA, have been shaped by natural selection, over our evolutionary history, to serve the purpose of education.

 Our standard schools quite deliberately suppress these drives, especially the first three of them, in the interest of promoting conformity and keeping children fixed to the school’s curriculum.
 Self-Directed Education, in contrast, operates by allowing these natural drives to flourish.
 Here is a bit of elaboration on each of these drives and how they interact with one another to promote education:

 Aristotle began his great work on the origin of knowledge (Metaphysica) with the words, “Human beings are naturally curious about things.”
 Nothing could be truer.
 We are intensely curious, from the moment of our birth to, in many cases, the moment of our death.
 Within hours of birth, infants begin to look longer at novel objects than at those they have already seen.

 As they gain mobility, first with their arms and hands and then their legs, they use that mobility to explore ever-larger realms of their environment.
 They want to understand the objects in their environment, and they particularly want to know what they can do with those objects.
 That’s why they are continuously getting into things, always exploring.
 That’s why, once they have language, they ask so many questions.
 Such curiosity does not diminish as children grow older, unless schooling quashes it, but continues to motivate ever more sophisticated modes of exploration and experimentation.
 Children are, by nature, scientists.